-The Company has taken a proactive approach toward working and consulting with local indigenous and non-indigenous communities that would be impacted by the Pine Point Project.
-Consultation with the communities was initiated in 2017 and has continued with frequent notifications on project activities, meetings, open house presentations and employment and contracting opportunities.
+The Company has taken a proactive approach toward engaging and working with local indigenous and nonindigenous communities that would be impacted by the Pine Point Project.
+Engagement with the communities was initiated in 2017 and has continued with frequent notifications on project activities, meetings, open house presentations and employment and contracting opportunities.

-Both the Aboriginal and non-Aboriginal communities have expressed strong support for the Pine Point Project, with the objective of maximizing the economic benefits for local communities - specifically with a focus on employment and entrepreneurial opportunities throughout the various phases of this project.
+Both the Indigenous and non-Indigenous communities have expressed strong support for the Pine Point Project, with the objective of maximizing the economic benefits for local communities - specifically with a focus on employment and entrepreneurial opportunities throughout the various phases of this project.

-The realized Pine Point Project would have a significant impact in the Northwest Territories, with the potential of generating over C\$529M in combined federal and territorial tax revenue and contributing approximately 258 well remunerated jobs during the production phase and approximately 395 jobs during the construction period.
+The realized Pine Point Project would have a significant economic and social impact in the Northwest Territories, with the potential of generating over C\$529M in combined federal and territorial tax revenue and contributing approximately 258 well remunerated jobs during the production phase and approximately 395 jobs during the construction period.